sovanp438/Power-BI/README.md

 # Power-BI

 # Problem Statement
 1. To track the KPIs of a 40-member team
 2. Parameters
-o	OTD: On Time Delivery
+a.
+OTD: On Time Delivery
-o	FTR: First Time Right
+b.
+FTR: First Time Right
-o	Effort Variance
+c.
+Effort Variance
-o	Revenue
+d.
+Revenue
-o	Revenue per Team Member
+e.
+Revenue per Team Member

 # Approach
 •	An excel based tracker built and was shared with each team member